SharonRodriguez67338/notes/README.md

 "Also remember the importance of 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on making your code correct and clear first, then optimize if and where necessary.
 The ability to refactor easily is a luxury good code affords."

 "Lastly, embrace the power of testing.
 As Kent Beck wisely said, 'Test-Driven Development is a design technique that results in simple, clean code that works.'
 Write tests to drive out the requirements, and you'll end up with more robust, reliable software."

+# 2024-01-12
+- Today's programming wisdom: "Code is read more often than it's written.
+Strive for clarity and maintainability in your code, as it will be the blueprint others (and future you) must decipher.
+Optimize for readability, use descriptive variable names, write comments to explain intent, and structure your code modularly.
+Remember that simplicity is the ultimate sophistication."

+In essence, while writing code, always keep in mind that its primary purpose extends beyond just making the computer understand; it’s equally about enabling humans to comprehend, collaborate, and maintain it effectively over time.